mikependon/RepoDB.NET/pages/tutorials/get-started-postgresql.md

 }
 ```

-By default, it uses the primary key as a qualifier.
-You can also use the other field.
+By default, it uses the primary or identity field as the qualifier, but you can also use the other fields like below.

 ```csharp
 using (var connection = new NpgsqlConnection(ConnectionString))